willkuhn/wingrid/README.md

 - [ ] add an overarching class that manages sampling multiple images and analysis of these data

 Visual:
-- [ ] fix labeling in `Analyze.loadings_plot_bar`
+- [ ] fix y-axis labeling in `Analyze.loadings_plot_bar`, and possibly make the plot horizontal instead of vertical
-- [ ] change color of grid in grid-plotting functions to this nice blue (0,95,254) and find a better color for grid cell numbers
+- [ ] find a better color for grid cell numbers in grid-plotting functions
 - [ ] in grid-plotting functions, reduce text size when plotting grid cell numbers on small cells (so numbers don't overlap)
-- [ ] make colors & text more uniform across plotting functions
 - [ ] add option in plotting functions to save directly to a provided filepath
 - [ ] add option for customizing coloring of plot elements
 - [ ] in `Analyze.fit_pca` and `Analyze.fit_lda` allow `**kwargs` to the sklearn functions that they wrap